wcarmon/docs/rust/libs.approved.md

 1. [`fake`](https://docs.rs/fake/latest/fake/)
     1. feature rich but hard to use for Strings/Words/Sentences (messy `use` model for locales)
     1. See things like `Dummy` an `FakeBase`
+    1. Confusing and unhelpful error messages
+    1. Confusing sources (lots of macros)

 # Number formatting